Ecuador & Galapagos Herping Photography Tour

 The climate of Ecuador varies by region, due to differences in altitude and, to a degree, in proximity to the equator.
 The coastal lowlands in the western part of Ecuador are typically warm with temperatures in the region of 25°C (77°F).

 The Ecuadorian Amazon is rainy, humid and warm!
 The rain becomes more frequent in March and continues through July.
 August thru early December is more of a “fluctuation season,” meaning that it can rain one minute and be sunny the next.
-This fluctuation makes it hard to classify this time of year as part of the rainy or less-rainy season.
 January is the start of the least rainy period, a period that continues on until March.
 Keep in mind that downpours and cool rainstorms can appear unexpectedly anytime of the year, so be prepared for your Amazon tour!

 When in the Galapagos the weather will be largely hot and dry.
 There can be rain any time of year, but in general the Galapagos is very dry and rain is often short lived.